Demand for digital is rampant, but only insight from labor market data can inform what that really means for your talent strategy.

 “In today’s ever-changing and always challenging talent market, it is essential for organizations to take a data-driven approach to evaluating both current and future skills needs,” says Ashley Tatum, Vice President, TalentNeuron™ at Gartner.
 “This ensures that both the talent acquisition and development pipelines are set up to ensure the right talent is in the right place at the right time.”

 The challenge for recruiters is that everyone is chasing at least some of the same talent, which drives up salary requirements and leads to critical roles remaining vacant.
 Data on employer and competitor segments can help unravel where the real competition for skills lies so you can hone your searches.

 Gartner TalentNeuron™ job-posting data shows that big data skills are sought more often than any other digital skills across organizations that are either:

 Technology giants Facebook, Amazon, Apple, Netflix, Google (FAANG)

-Broaden tactics to develop and acquire critical skills
+Three tactics to develop and acquire critical skills

 Gartner ReimagineHR Conference